GetMotionTech/.github/profile/README.md

 ## 📫 Get in Touch

 Interested in automating your billing?
-Visit our website or reach out to learn how Motion can transform your payment operations.
+Visit our website or [reach out through email](mailto:hello@getmotion.tech) to learn how Motion can transform your payment operations.

 ---